AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md

     for i, itemToShowProbability in ipairs(itemToShowProbabilityArray)

-        if (itemToShowProbability >= itemToShowProbability) then continue end end
+        if (itemProbability <= itemToShowProbability) then continue end end

         table.insert(itemArray, i, itemName)